-Adequate support is required for extract ducts, and they also need to have sealed joints where required.
-Insulation needs to be provided where ducts pass through unheated spaces, such as roof voids, to the outside air, or a condensation drain should be provided in accordance with the design.
+Adequate support is required for extract ducts and they also need to have sealed joints where required.
+Insulation needs to be provided where ducts pass through unheated spaces, such as roof voids, to the outside air or a condensation drain should be provided in accordance with the design.

-Where ducting is part of a mechanical ventilation and heat recovery system, it should be insulated in accordance with the manufacturer's recommendations.
+Where ducting is part of a Mechanical Ventilation and Heat Recovery System it should be insulated in accordance with the manufacturer's recommendations.
 Where a gas appliance requires an electrical supply, a suitably fixed spur or socket outlet should be provided.

 A concealed co-axial cable should be provided from the roof void to a terminal outlet within the main living room.
-Where the co-axial cable is not provided, a conduit and draw wire, or an alternative, should be provided.
+Where the co-axial cable is not provided, a conduit and draw wire or an alternative should be provided.
 The provision of an aerial is not required.

-9.4.9 Whole-building ventilation
+9.4.9 Whole building ventilation

-The whole-building ventilation rate for the supply of air to the habitable rooms in a dwelling should be no less than the rates stated in Table 6 below.
+The whole building ventilation rate for the supply of air to the habitable rooms in a dwelling should be no less than the rates stated in table 6 below:

 Ventilation Number of bedrooms in dwelling

-ventilation 1 2 3 4 5
+Whole building ventilation rates (l/s) 1 2 3 4 5

-Whole building ventilation rates (l/s) 13 17 21 25 29
+13 17 21 25 29

-Table 6: Whole-building ventilation rates
+Table 6: Whole building ventilation rates

-9.4.10 Passive stack ventilation (PSV)
+9.4.10 Passive stack ventilation

-The system is to meet the relevant third-party accreditation.
+The system is to meet the relevant third party accreditation.